slembcke/Tina/README.md

 ## Limitations:
 * Not designed for extreme concurrency or throughput.
 (Not lock free, doesn't implement work stealing, etc)
 * No dynamic allocations at runtime means you have to cap the maximum job/fiber counts at init time.
-* Limited built in syncronization: No a trivial way for multiple jobs to wait for the same job.
+* Limited built in syncronization: Ex: There isn't a trivial way for multiple jobs to wait for the same job.